-Meet our Jury Member Chris Schueler
+Meet the Jury – Chris Schueler

 The prize-winning productions at Cannes Corporate Media & TV Awards are selected and discussed by a highly renowned jury, consisting of true and internationally established exerts in their fields – which of course is a privilege and a feather in our cap.